 7. Look for airlines that offer Student/ Teacher/ Youth Fares

-They need to hit their sales figures and have some room with issuing a fare that perhaps you’re not technically eligible for but will save you a lot of money, and will help them hit their target to keep the contract running with that airline.
+They need to hit their sales figures and have some room with issuing a fare that perhaps you’re not technically eligible for but will save you a lot of money and help them hit their target to keep the contract running with that airline.

-Route & date dependent, I’ve saved over $500 USD on certain tickets before just booking as a youth instead of adult fare or I’ve flown with a premium airline for the same price as a standard airline (China Southern vs Emirates for example).
+Route & date dependent, I’ve saved over USD 500 on certain tickets before just booking as a youth instead of the adult fare, or I’ve flown with a premium airline for the same price as a standard airline (China Southern vs. Emirates, for example).